alexa-samples/skill-sample-nodejs-trivia/instructions/7-cli.md

 2. ```./lambda/custom/index.js```

-   Modify messages, and facts from the source code to customize the skill.
+   Modify messages, and trivia from the source code to customize the skill.

 3. ```./models/*.json```